NeoGeographyToolkit/StereoPipeline/docs/tools/image_calc.rst

     Specify the output file instead of using a default.

 --mo <string>
     Write metadata to the output file.
 Provide as a string in quotes if more than one item, separated by a space, such as ``'VAR1=VALUE1 VAR2=VALUE2'``.
 Neither the variable names nor the values should contain spaces.

+--no-georef
+   Remove any georeference information (useful with subsequent GDAL-based processing).